NicoHood/Hoodloader/Readme.md

 * Program the Arduino Uno/Mega like you are used to
 * Serial interface is still usable!
 * Use your Arduino as HID device
-* Use the 16u2 as ISP
+* Use the 16u2 as ISP to reprogram your 328 and others
 * One Firmware for Uno/Mega

 **Limitations:**
 * HID only works at baud 115200 (Software and speed limitation, see "how it works below")
 * All other bauds work 100%.
 If you still try to use HID with other baud you will get weird output.
-* 16u2 as ISP has the same bugs like the normal Arduino as ISP.
+* 16u2 as ISP has the same functions/bugs like the normal Arduino as ISP.
 Use IDE 1.5.7!
-* 8u2 has no ISP function
+* 8u2 has no ISP function (use Lite version)
+* No more Midi/other stuff is possible due to DRAM, RAM and endpoint limitation

+**Things that might change in the future:**
+* HID deactivation function (re)move to other pin?
+* SS Pin for ISP
+* Programming baud for ISP

 See http://nicohood.wordpress.com/ for more tutorials and projects